kbenard/IoT-management-hub/documentation/Device/updateDevice.md

 # Update Device

 Updates the Device state and config in the Database with the supplied body object.
 Subject to data validation rules.
+Returns a success confirmation object.

 **URL** : `/device/id/:id`